Calculate VAT taxable turnover

 If you’re over the threshold

-You must register straight away if you expect the value of everything you sell in the UK which isn’t VAT-exempt in the next 30 days alone to be over £85,000.
+You must register straight away if you expect the value of everything you sell in the next 30 days to be over £85,000.
+You do not need to include anything that is VAT exempt.

 You should check your rolling turnover regularly if you’re close to going over the threshold.